LANDLORD IGNORING YOUR MAINTENANCE REQUESTS?

-Are You a Current or Former Resident of The Glenbrook at Rocky Hill, CT Apartments?
+Are You a Current or Former Resident of The Glenbrook at Rocky Hill?

-Tenant Experience Questionnaire (For past and current residents of The Glenbrook at Rocky Hill, CT)
+Tenant Questions (For past and current residents of The Glenbrook at Rocky Hill, CT)

 This questionnaire is intended solely to collect tenant-reported experiences for informational purposes.
 The questions are not statements of fact about any specific unit, individual, or company, and should not be interpreted as such.